 At first glance, Redmine looks quite spartan, but further investigation will reveal a plethora of clever, seamlessly interacting project management tools.
 It can’t hide its origins in software development when it comes to terminology (“versions” instead of “milestones” for example), but it offers granular, hierarchic control over work packages and to-dos.
 It helps to read up on it here before jumping straight in.

 To manage and collaboratively share the workload of requests via e-mail, the RRZK provides the OTRS ticket system.
-Via OTRS requests can be commented on by multiple persons synchronously and asynchronously, it gives a transparent history of communication concerning topics and requests - and it works straight in the browser.
+Via OTRS, requests can be commented on and answered by multiple persons synchronously and asynchronously.
+The OTRS ticket system gives a transparent history of communication concerning topics and requests - and it works straight in the browser.

-For sharing data without the need of collaborative editing there are several services available to UzK account holders.
+For sharing data in general, without the need to collaboratively edit the same document at the same time, there are several services available to UzK account holders.
 Details on these services can be found here:

 - SoFS (online storage - only for students, guests and employees of UzK)

 - Wikis (shared documentation with very shallow learning curve)